karimunjawa island

 Getting Around The Island

 You can spend your day on the island by walking around since Karimunjawa Islands has no public transport.
-But you can still rent the motorbike for about IDR 75,000 per day.
+But you can still rent the motorbike or scooter for about IDR 75,000 per day.
 Helmets are not automatically provided, so be sure to request them and make sure you have travel insurance.

 An Ojek (motorcycle taxi) is IDR 250,000 a day, and from town to sunset beach for IDR 125,000 a half trip.
 You can also rent a car with a driver costs IDR 600,000 per day, IDR 300,000 round trip from the city to Sunset Beach, and IDR 400,000 one way between the airport and the city.
 Roads around the island are generally in good condition, but some beaches require driving on dirt roads.